As an employer, an agreement exists between you and your employees. This agreement may not be down in writing, but it’s there.

 Is it illegal to work without a contract?

-There is no legal requirement for an employee to have a written contract of employment.
-However, we would always recommend providing one for clarity and to protect your business.
+Technically, there is no requirement for an employee to have a written contract of employment.
+However, we would strongly recommend providing one for clarity and to protect your business.
 We provide contract and documentation services to assist you.

 Also, you must provide a Statement of Main Terms (SMT) on the first day of employment.
 This differs from an employment contract but serves a similar purpose.